lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

    us from common old age death causes.
 Cancer too, yes.

-4. **Absolute facts**: I can believe this message lies on the side where researchers are certain about cancer effect, but then the reader should get hint for the general disagreement, which is pretty much known (specially for the original content creator).
+4. **Absolute facts**: I can believe this message lies on the side where researchers are certain about cancer effect, but then the reader should get hints for the general disagreement, which is pretty much known (specially for the original content creator).